USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_tracers.md

   * is not mapped to any emissions species
   * uses the CO dry deposition velocity (VD_CO) scaled with a factor of 1 as its surrogate for dry deposition
   * uses CO as its scavenging surrogate scaled with a factor of 1
-  * will try to obtain its boundary conditions from a species named CO in the boundary condition files with a scaling factor of 1
+  * will try to obtain its boundary conditions from a species named 'CO' in the boundary condition files with a scaling factor of 1
   * is not mapped to any initial condition, therefore uses default scaling factor of -1
   * does not participate in gas-to-aerosol or gas-to-aqueous transformations
   * will undergo advection and diffusion